Dermatology · Papulosquamous Eruptions

 Vignette unlocked

-A 22-year-old male presents to the clinic complaining of a rash on his trunk that started 2 weeks ago.
-He reports that the rash began as a single, large, oval-shaped, scaly patch on his upper back.
-Since then, numerous smaller, salmon-colored papules have appeared across his torso.
-Physical examination reveals a Christmas tree distribution of lesions on his back, each with a collarette of scale.
-He denies fever, malaise, or recent sexual activity.
+A 22-year-old male presents to the clinic complaining of a rash on his back that appeared 2 weeks after a single, larger patch on his chest.
+Physical examination reveals a generalized eruption of small, salmon-colored papules and plaques arranged in a Christmas tree distribution on the trunk.
+Each lesion displays a fine collarette of scale.
+The patient denies fever, malaise, or recent medication changes.
+His palms and soles are spared.

 What is the most likely diagnosis?